bajpainaman/siactic/README.md

 ## License

-Sciatic Protocol is released under the MIT License.
+owen avalabs protocall  is released under the MIT License.
 See the LICENSE file for more details.

 ## Contact